 Dr. Isler is currently a National Science Foundation Astronomy & Astrophysics Postdoctoral Fellow at Vanderbilt University.
 She was recognized as a TED Fellow in 2015 and a National Geographic Emerging Explorer in 2016 for her innovative research and efforts to inspire a new generation of STEM leaders from underrepresented backgrounds; as well as having been invited to Astronomy Night at the White House.
 She has been featured in various publications including Wired, Diversity in Action, Ebony, NPR:CodeSwitch, and The Crisis Magazine and her writing has appeared in the New York Times.
 As a speaker, Dr. Isler works with schools, museums, libraries, and nonprofit organizations across the country to advance the cause of truly inclusive STEM engagement and has established herself as a champion of access and empowerment in STEM education from middle school and beyond.
 Read more about Dr. Isler here.

-Chrystelle L. Vilfranc is a native of Brooklyn, NY.
-She graduated with a B.S. in Biochemistry and a minor in Mathematics from Oakwood University.
-She is entering her third year as a PhD student in Cancer and Cell Biology.
-Her lab studies BRUCE: a member of the Inhibitor of Apoptosis (IAP) family, which has been implicated in biological processes such as: apoptosis and DNA damage and repair.
-One of her projects include understanding a possible role of BRUCE in fatty liver disease progression.
-Her main project involves exploring the role of BRUCE in maintaining liver homeostasis post liver injury of a liver-specific carcinogen.
-One of her long-term goals includes being an advocate for Women of Color in STEM so she is ecstatic to be the #WCWinSTEM coordinator for #VanguardSTEM.
+Chrystelle is a native of Brooklyn, NY.
+She graduated with a Bachelor's of Science from Oakwood University.
+Currently, she is pursuing her doctorate in Cancer and Cell Biology.
+Her lab studies a highly conserved protein that is a member of the Inhibitor of Apoptosis (IAP) family.
+This protein has been implicated in biological processes such as apoptosis and DNA damage and repair.
+One of her projects include understanding its role in DNA damage repair upon liver injury and its impact on liver disease progression.